 Leave of absence (LOA) may be granted to a student for financial, personal, academic, student experience, medical, internship/employment, or other approved reasons.
 Permission must be secured from the Vice President for Student Life/Dean of Students.
-Request for a leave of absence is available in the Office of Student Life.
+Request for a leave of absence is available in the Office of Academic Success and the student success coach.

-The student must also indicate the date of return and if that date changes, must notify the Office of Student Life in writing from their Centenary email.
+The student must also indicate the date of return and if that date changes, must notify the Office of Academic Success in writing from their Centenary email.
 A leave of absence may be extended for up to two consecutive semesters.
-If a student starts a leave of absence during a semester during a semester the time allowed starts at the beginning of the semester.
+If a student starts a leave of absence during a semester, the time allowed starts at the beginning of the semester.
 A student who is on a leave for more than allotted time or date designated without notice of extension may be withdrawn from the University.
-A student on Leave of Absence may not attend another institution.
-Should a student complete a Leave of Absence and attend another institution, they will be required to re-apply for admission
+Should a student complete a Leave of Absence and attend another institution, they will be required to re-apply for admission.